 It’s up to you to work it out

 One of the best things you can do is find out which people know how to do the things you need to know and build a good relationship with them.
+You can also take up additional courses, like best tech sales training, for the benefit of your career.
 You will not have someone sitting with you all the time showing you what to do.
 You will be expected to complete your tasks on time and accurately.
 Therefore, having friends you can go to who can support your learning will help you work out how to do your job well.

 Your employer does not have to consider your interests

 This one is perhaps the most difficult to get your head around, but apart from what is required by law and what’s stated on your employment contract, your employer doesn’t owe you anything.
 As an employee, your job is to bring value to the company, and at times, that might mean putting their needs ahead of yours.

 In school, you are looked after by the system and your interests are taken into account all the time.
 In work, you are the worker and the company’s interests are more important and they will want to see how you can help the company succeed.